-The Dronfield list of Character Buildings and Structures of Local Heritage Interest (Appendix 5) is an iterative list subject to continuous revision as new assets are identified.
-It has been produced based on desk research on current publications and field work by local volunteers.
-Assets on the list are required to meet certain criteria in terms of their significance.
+138. The Dronfield list of Character Buildings and Structures of Local Heritage Interest is an iterative list subject to continuous revision as new assets are identified.
+It has been produced based on desk research on current publications (Appendix 730-36) and field work by local volunteers.
+Assets on the list are required to meet certain criteria in terms of their significance, listed in Appendix 6.

-■ POLICY D2: DRONFIELD CHARACTER BUILDINGS AND STRUCTURES OF LOCAL HERITAGE INTEREST
+■ POLICY D2: DRONFIELD CHARACTER BUILDINGS AND STRUCTURES OF LOCAL HERITAGE INTEREST of Local Heritage Interest.

-The Plan identifies the heritage assets listed in Appendix 5 as Dronfield Character Buildings and Structures of Local Heritage Interest (see Map 8A and 8B).
 Development proposals relating to these assets will be required to take into account the character, context and setting of the building or structure including important views towards or from the asset.
 Development will be required to be designed appropriately taking account of local styles, materials and details.
-The loss of, or substantial harm, to a Dronfield Character Building and Structure of Local Heritage Interest will not be supported unless exceptional circumstances can be demonstrated.
+The loss of, or substantial harm, to a Dronfield Character Building and Structure of Local Heriitage Interest will not be supported, unless exceptional circumstances can be demonstrated.